 This implies that if a company produces 1,000,000 parts/units and its processes are performing at the Six Sigma level, then in the end only 3.4 defects will occur. so we can say that in the Six Sigma process there are only 3.4 defects per million opportunities.

-However, if the processes are at three sigma level then the company ends up with as many as 66,807 defects for every 1,000,000 part/units produced.
+However, if the processes are at the three-sigma level then the company ends up with as many as 66,807 defects for every 1,000,000 parts/units produced.
 So in the three-sigma level process, there are 66,807 defects per million opportunities.

 Now see the below table which shows the number of defects observed for every 1,000,000 parts produced along with their respective sigma level.

 There is one more factor that is important to understand the meaning of the Six Sigma level process and that parameter is process yield.
 In the Six Sigma process, there are 3.4 defects per million opportunities means 99.9996 % of products are without defects, we can say that the process yield of the Six Sigma process is 99.9996%.

 Similarly, for the 5 sigma process, there are 230 defects per million opportunities means 99.97% of products are without defects. again for the 3 sigma process, 93.32% of products are without defects, and for the 2 sigma process, 69.15% of products are without defects.
 At last, for the 1 sigma process, 30.85% of products are without defects.
 Look at the below table.

 This process improvement approach represents a great deal to a business enterprise.
 At the basic level, it is a process improvement toolset yet, when linked to corporate strategy it becomes an operating philosophy of great assistance to the accomplishment of corporate objectives. let’s see now its meaning from a different perspective.

 As a methodology to be followed by practitioners, six sigma is a standardized approach to problem-solving or opportunity grasping.
 There are two main methodology that the six sigma approach follow i.e. DMAIC and DMADV